-5.1.1 MIXED USE
+5.1.1 Mixed Use

 The 'Mixed Use' zone is proposed to be applicable to sites generally located between York Street and Churchill Avenue, in addition to the 'Telethon' site on Roberts Road.
-At the time of preparing this report the subject area is zoned 'Commercial/Residential'.
+At the time of preparing this report the subject area is zoned 'Commercial/ Residential'.
 The rezoning of this area to 'Mixed Use' is anticipated to occur as a component of the preparation of the new Local Planning Scheme No. 5.

 The 'Mixed Use' zone will accommodate a mixture of high and medium density residential uses with office, business, retail and hospitality uses to support activation and sustainability of the centre.

 It is considered that the stated purpose of the zone is generally consistent with the description of the Mixed Use Precincts, and land use permissibility under the Scheme should facilitate permissibility of a broad range of land uses, including:

 - Retail Uses, particularly focusing on the local centre node at intersection of Hay Street and Coghlan Road;

 - Offices and Consulting Rooms;

-- Commercial Uses:
+- Commercial Uses;

-- · Civic Uses; and
+- Civic Uses; and

 - Residential Apartments.

-5.1.2 RESIDENTIAL
+5.1.2 Residential

-The 'Residential' zone is applicable to sites between Roberts Road and York Street, as shown in Plan 1.
+The 'Residential' zone is applicable to sites between Subiaco Road and the passenger rail line, in addition to sites between Roberts Road and York Street, as shown in Plan 1.
 These areas will accommodate a mix of dwelling types with a focus on apartments and higher density living opportunities.